 About Five Octave Range

-Recent winner of the Audain Prize, veteran artist, and multimedia provocateur Paul Wong presents a new work designed specifically for the 2017 Vancouver Opera Festival.
+Recent winner of the Audain Prize, veteran artist, and multimedia provocateur Paul Wong presents a free public art work designed specifically for the 2017 Vancouver Opera Festival.

 Five Octave Range is made possible thanks to a generous grant from The McGrane - Pearson Endowment Fund.